-Alison Gold is passionate about sharing her unique combination of skills and experiences as an anthropologist, cross-sector change-maker, culture-builder, strategist, and facilitator with organizations and collaborations seeking to create a positive world.
+Alison Gold is passionate about sharing her unique combination of skills and experiences as an anthropologist, cross-sector change-maker, culture-builder, emergent learner and strategist, and facilitator with organizations and collaborations seeking to create a more positive and equitable world.
 This is why she founded Optimistic Anthropology in 2017.

 Prior to launching her business, Alison served as the Presidio Institute’s first Manager of Leadership Education.
 At this government agency, she worked to create and implement the Institute’s leadership education strategy aimed at building a movement of cross-sector leaders equipped to solve the toughest problems in the world today.
 In support of this, Alison developed the Institute’s cross-sector leadership curriculum, directed its national mid-career Fellowship program, recruited and managed its faculty, and designed and facilitated programming including the Institute’s first online course “Introduction to Cross Sector Leadership: Building Teams.”

 Before this, Alison worked in philanthropy as the Assistant Director of Knowledge and Impact at Living Cities.
 During her tenure, she developed the organization’s portfolios on knowledge and cross-sector partnerships, and published What Barriers?
 Insights from Solving Problems through Cross-Sector Partnerships, associated case studies, and tools to help members of cross-sector partnerships assess if they are set up “right” to achieve their goals.